redwoodjs/redwood/tasks/smoke-tests/README.md

 - Not all smoke tests are idempotent

-  This means you may need to reset the test project's database (`yarn rw prisma migreate reset --force`) between runs or remove files that were written or undo file changes.
+  This means you may need to reset the test project's database (`yarn rw prisma migrate reset --force`) between runs or remove files that were written or undo file changes.
 (For this reason, you may find it helpful to initialize a git repo in the test project before running smoke tests.)

 - `yarn rwfw project:sync` needs to be running in the test project to test framework changes